-The unit has the following challenges and opportunities:

-First Challenge / Opportunity: Facilities, Supplies, Equipment, Technology and Professional Development: Data and assessments indicate that student engagement (participation) is a huge factor in student achievement in

-Kinesiology, Athletics and Dance.
+The unit has the following challenges and opportunities: First Challenge / Opportunity: Facilities, Supplies, Equipment, Technology and Professional Development: Data and assessments indicate that student engagement (participation) is a huge factor in student achievement in Kinesiology, Athletics and Dance.
 Because most activity classes are skill building (knowledge, motor and / or fitness), it's important to keep students engaged.
 We have noted the need to purchase, modify or update current supplies, equipment and technology that we use in our discipline.
 Our data indicates that student outcomes are better when students are actively participating.
 A key component in that is having supplies, equipment and technology which allow students to perform activity properly, safely and in a way that allows them to understand and achieve the epidemiological benefits of exercise.
 Technology, especially software programs, are used to pin point metrics for improvement and have become a staple in athletics.
 All programs now use software packages, based on file, for the compilation and breakdown of statistics.
 This is used not only for staff but by recruiters evaluating student-athletes.
 As part and parcel of purchasing updated / improved supplies, equipment and technology staff will have to fully utilize professional development opportunities to use items effectively in the classroom.
 Whether through the CTTL or external sources, the desire and ability to always look to raise the bar in the classroom is critical.

-Second Challenge / Opportunity: PEEP (Physical Education and Evaluation Program): PEEP is now in its 37th year.
-Over 40,000+ records have been collected regarding student progress towards outcomes related to the five major components of fitness.
+Currently with the COVID 19 crisis, more staff are being trained through the CTTL in online pedagogy.
+While the transition to on-line may be temporary these pedagogical skills will help our faculty moving forward in their teaching.
+Second Challenge / Opportunity: PEEP (Physical Education and Evaluation Program): PEEP is now in its 39th year.
+Over 50,000+ records have been collected regarding student progress towards outcomes related to the five major components of fitness.
 This data is something that we want to work with PRIE with to better understand.
 At the same time, we want to make this information more accessible for students.
 Right now, they receive results via paper at the end of the semester.
 We would like help in developing an on-line system where students can access pre and post test results and measure change not only during the semester but over their time at Skyline in case they take multiple classes.
 A G number + password system would be a good way for students to engage with their results.
 Plus, the online system would meet the sustainability goal of the campus by cutting down on the use of paper.
 Ideally, multiple tablets could be used at each station, allowing students to type in their g-number and result as they get it, rather than requiring the dozens of hours of data-entry to be done after each round of testing.
 We have the tablets now.
 What we need help with is developing a means to put the system on-line in a manner similar to how students access websmart.
+We are working with district ITS in using Form Stack for just such a purpose.